 Stroll Along Orestiada Lake

 Kastoria rests on the banks of Orestiada Lake.
-Follow the cobbled waterfront promenade and take in the views, as you bypass local fishermen trying their luck in the emerald waters, and locals kayaking on the lake in all seasons.
+Follow the cobbled waterfront promenade and revel in the views.
+As you stroll around, you will bypass local fishermen trying their luck in the emerald waters, and locals kayaking on the lake in all seasons.

-Starting at the Northern edge, near the monument to the Macedonian struggle, you can enjoy your morning freddo cappuccino and pastry with a view, as you sit in one of the many coffee shops that line this pedestrianised street.
+Start your walk at the Northern edge of Orestiada Lake, near the monument to the Macedonian struggle.
+You can enjoy your morning freddo cappuccino and pastry with a view, as you sit in one of the many coffee shops that line this pedestrianised street.

 Heading south on Νίκης street, the atmosphere becomes much calmer.
 Pass by grand old mansions and crumbling Byzantine churches as you make your way to the wooded area that surrounds the mysterious “Dragon’s lair” cave.
 The area where Νίκης meets Sougaridi consists of dense woodland and hiking paths.